manuelsteiner/inkdrop-todoist-sync/README.md

 # inkdrop-todoist-sync

-An inkdrop plugin to synchronise notebooks and notes with Todoist projects and tasks.
+An Inkdrop plugin to synchronise notebooks and notes with Todoist projects and tasks.